upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

         - [ ] Filters
         - [ ] Private Styling
     - [x] Finish the Creating Your CYOA section
+        - [ ] Section detailing actual mechanical design choices, such as whether to include perks, drawbacks, balancing, etc. Essentially the Mechanics equivalent to the Styling section's Design page.
     - [x] Finish the Extending Your CYOA section
     - [x] Finish the Publishing section
         - [x] Publishing (page)